21 CFR Part 11 Compliance for SaaS Cloud Applications

 The Learning Management System: A Cloud Solution for the Ages

-In today’s world, people are consistently looking for faster, better, more effective ways to handle things like training and employee education.
+Today, people are consistently looking for faster, better, more effective ways to handle things like training and employee education.
 With a modern Learning Management System, or LMS, brands no longer have to invest in heavy in-house software or even specialty hardware, and they can access everything from the cloud on any device and get the training that they need.
-The modern LMS is considered one of the most common SaaS applications tools for 21 CFR Part 11 compliance in the professional world today.
+The modern LMS can be considered one of the most common SaaS applications tools for 21 CFR Part 11 compliance today.

 Validating your LMS requires understanding the compliance guidelines set forth by CFR Part 11.
 You will need to check to see how your hardware and software are affected and what you can do to guarantee the integrity of your LMS and the rest of your electronic records and tools.
 Even if you aren’t sure whether you fall under the FDA’s governance, you need to consider compliance with this code as part of your operations anyway.
 It’s not just for compliance—it’s for security and for everyone’s peace of mind.